• Skip to main content

 Player Status Designations

-A little letter next to a player’s name is never a good thing.
+A little letter next to a player’s name is never good.
 In the event of this, you will want to read the player update provided automatically by Yahoo.
-Yahoo does a great job of explaining why the player’s status has changed as well as giving some advice about what to do.
+Yahoo does a great job of explaining why the player’s status has changed and giving some advice about what to do.

 If you have a player with a concerning status in your line-up, always remember to check back to see if he will be able to suit up for the game.
 Consider who you will set as the replacement player.